Friday & Saturday, May 14 & 15 - Best of SSF Brazil

 Directed by Barbara Cunha, Mary Gatis

-Choreography and dancing by Inae Silva
+Choreography and Dancing by Inae Silva

 Music by DJ Dolores